Bieszczady Forest Railway: History

 Construction of a narrow-gauge railway in the Bieszczady mountains started in 1890, when Galicia was under Austro-Hungarian rule.
 Its main purpose was to make forest exploitation easier, by linking the heart of Bieszczady with the standard-gauge First Hungarian-Galician Railway (Erste Ungarisch-Galizische Eisenbahn) in Nowy Łupków.
 The first line, 25 km long, led from Nowy Łupków eastwards to Cisna, mostly along the Solinka river valley, and was opened on 21 January 1898.
 The gauge initially was 760 mm.
 The railway was operated by kkStB, and there ran two pairs of mixed trains and a number of timber trains daily.
-In 1900-1909 there were built further private forest extensions from Cisna towards Kalnica, Beskid (part of Smerek) and Roztoki Górne.
+The main depot and a terminal station was in Majdan (a settlement south of Cisna).
+In 1900-1909 there were built further private forest extensions from Majdan towards Kalnica, Beskid (part of Smerek) and Roztoki Górne.
+The line from Majdan had a different course, than today, and was getting round Cisna center.

 During World War I the railway was used by the Austro-Hungarian army, and was largely destroyed.
 In 1918, after Poland had regained independence, the railway was taken over by Polish State Railways (PKP).
 During the economic crisis in the 1930s, its importance decreased and private extensions towards Kalnica, Smerek and Roztoki Górne were disassembled.
 During World War II and the German occupation, the railway was taken over by German Ostbahn.
 It was modernized, and the gauge was changed to the current 750 mm.
 During East Front fighting in 1944, and subsequent fighting with the Ukrainian Insurgent Army, the railway was demolished, and tracks and sleepers were removed in many places or damaged by tanks.